pedrogglima/scrap-cbf/README.md

 # ScrapCbf

-With ScrapCbf you will be able to scrap data from the [CBF official page](https://www.cbf.com.br/futebol-brasileiro/competicoes/campeonato-brasileiro-serie-a) for Serie A and B. Some of these data are: matches, matches per round, ranking table, teams and the team's flag image.
+With ScrapCbf you will be able to scrap data from the [CBF official page](https://www.cbf.com.br/futebol-brasileiro/competicoes/campeonato-brasileiro-serie-a) for Serie A and B. Some of these data are: matches, matches per round, ranking table and teams.
 You will also be able to choose, by year, the Championship you want to scrap.
-The CBF page has records starting from the Championship 2012, and they keep updating, daily, the current Championship with the results from the matches.
+The CBF page has records starting from the Championship 2012, and they keep updating daily the current Championship with the results from the matches.
 On below we have a sample from the scraped data:

     "championship": {
       "year": 2021,